procurement-analytics/compranet-data/README.md

 # Procurement Analytics data
-This project processes data from Compranet - a dataset of federal procurement processes from Mexico - and prepares it to be used by [Procurement Analytics](https://github.com/procurement-analytics/procurement-analytics)
+This project processes data from Compranet - a dataset of federal procurement processes from Mexico - and stores it as OCDS records.
+These records are used to power the dashboards of the [Procurement Analytics](https://github.com/procurement-analytics/procurement-analytics) project.

-This repository contains two scripts that are usually run in sequence:

-1. `prep-compranet.py`
-Fetch the latest data and perform cleanup on the CSV files
-2. `procurement-charts.py`
-Use the CSV files from `prep-compranet.py` to build the JSON with aggregate data that powers the dashboards

-## 1. Process Compranet data
+## Process Compranet data
-This script downloads data from the Compranet site and performs cleanup.
-By default the script will use cached data, but can also download fresh data from the Compranet site, or use a set of sample data.
+The `compranet-ocds.py` script downloads data from the Compranet site, performs cleanup, and transforms it into OCDS records.
+By default the script will use cached data, but it can also download fresh data from the Compranet site, or use a set of sample data.

 ```
 -d, --download    Force a download of the latest data.
 If not passed,